 An often overlooked method of treating is to use treats to add extra nutrition to a dog’s diet.
-Underweight, recovering, and high energy dogs may need a few extra calories to maintain activity levels and muscle mass.
-Using treats to buffer protein or calories is a great choice when feeding larger meals are not an option.
+Underweight, recovering, and high-energy dogs may need a few extra calories to maintain activity levels and muscle mass.
+Using treats to buffer protein or calories is a great choice when feeding larger meals is not an option.

 When training a new puppy, treat training can help your puppies transition through a growth spurt or finish bulking in the later adolescent months.